 Compliance with the points below is important in order to maximise battery life:

-- Keep the surface of the battery clean and dry. - -Follow the loading instructions on the following pages. - Do not turn the battery upside down.
+- Keep the surface of the battery clean and dry.

+- -Do not open the battery.

+- -Do not top up with water.

+- -Follow the loading instructions on the following pages.

+- Do not turn the battery upside down.